zackhanni/soundslikesoma/_blogs/02-podcast-radio-talkshow.md

 - - -

-For details on Sounds Like Soma and our <a href="/" target="More Info">recording studio spaces</a>, reach out and let us know what kind of project you have in mind!
+To learn more about Soma's <a href="/" target="More Info">Podcast recording studio spaces</a>, reach out and let us know what kind of project you have in mind!